-Costs will vary depending on which island you’re on and what your personal consumption is, but energy and electricity bills could be up to $40 more expensive per month in Hawaii.
+Costs will vary depending on which island you’re on and what your personal consumption is, but energy and electricity bills could be up to an additional $40 per month in Hawaii.

-And, don’t forget to factor in phone and internet charges so you can keep in touch with all your loved ones back home.
+And don’t forget to factor in phone and internet charges so you can keep in touch with all your loved ones back home!

 Sign up to Teach Away today for access to the latest